MicrosoftDocs/ai-builder/ai-builder-docs/flow-business-card-reader.md

 ---
-title: Use the business card reader prebuilt model in Microsoft Power Automate - AI Builder | Microsoft Docs
+title: Use the business card reader prebuilt model in Power Automate - AI Builder | Microsoft Docs
 description: Provides information about how to  use the AI Builder business card reader prebuilt model in Power Automate
 author: alanabrito
 manager: kvivek